SebastianGlavind/PhD-study/README.md

 - Bayesian optimization using a Gaussian process prior for hyperparemeter tuning, see the tutorials above on *Gradient boosting regression using XGBoost* and *Gradient boosting classification using XGBoost*, respectively.

+*TODO*
+- *A tutorial on Hyperopt for hyperparameter selection.*
+- *A tutorial on AutoML with tensorfolw.*

 ## Dimensionality reduction
 *TODO*
+- *Tutorial on the use of PCA, SVD, NMF ... and their intrepretation.*

 ## References
 ***